dbp/website/essays/2018-01-16-how-to-prove-a-compiler-correct.markdown

    will result in the `eval'`d term on the top of the stack.
 This is an instance of a more general pattern -- that often the toplevel statement that you want has too much specificity, and you need to instead prove something that is more general and then use it for the specific case.
-So here's the Lemma we want to prove:
+So here's (a first attempt) at a Lemma we want to prove:

 ```
 Lemma eval_step : forall a : Arith, forall xs : list StackOp,